Sonoran-Software/Sonoran-Store-Docs/sonoran-station-displays/installation.md

 Open `sonoran-stationdisplay/config.lua` and confirm:

-* `Config.SonoranCADResource = "sonorancad"`
-* `Config.RequireSonoranCADVersion = "4.0.72"`
 * `Config.PermissionMode = "ace"`
-* Default pages, service filter, rotation interval, and render distance
+* Default pages, service filter, theme, rotation, clock/weather, and distances
+* Live Map and bodycam defaults
 * The included display model registry

-Do not place API keys, Tebex credentials, or license credentials in this file.
+Update checks, the dependency name/minimum version, DUI lifecycle, and security rate limits require no customer configuration.
+Do not place API keys, Tebex credentials, or license credentials in this file, and do not modify protected implementation files.

 ## 7. Restart and verify startup